sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     - > This means that m is prime and its only two divisors are itself (m) and one (M) because this is the minimal state.
 So prime.
 - Problem 9.13 trivial here give one sketch.
+  Also [see](https://math.stackexchange.com/a/4911211/1059606) which I only gives one overlook because that is not very helpful with much redundant information.
   - Inv1 is by [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm#Proof_of_validity)
   - Inv2,3 base trivial
     - Inv2